MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/write-a-ucsi-driver.md

 A USB Type-C Connector System Software Interface (UCSI) driver serves as the controller driver for a USB Type-C system with an embedded controller (EC).

-If your system that implements Platform Policy Manager (PPM), as described in UCSI specification, in an EC connected to the system over:
+If your system that implements Platform Policy Manager (PPM), as described in the UCSI specification, in an EC that is connected to the system over:

 - An ACPI transport, you do _not_ need to write a driver.
-Load the Microsoft provided in-box driver, UcmUcsi.sys.
+Load the Microsoft provided in-box driver, (UcmUcsi.sys and UcmUcsiAcpiClient.sys).
 (See [UCSI driver](ucsi.md)).

 - A non-ACPI transport, such as  USB, PCI, I2C or UART, you need to write a client driver for the controller.

 > If your USB Type-C hardware does not have the capability of handling the power delivery (PD) state machine, consider writing a USB Type-C port controller driver.
 For more information, see [Write a USB Type-C port controller driver](bring-up-a-usb-type-c-connector-on-a-windows-system.md).

 Starting in Windows 10, version 1809, a new class extension for UCSI (UcmUcsiCx.sys) has been added,which implements the UCSI specification in a transport agnostic way.
-With minimal amount of code, your  connector driver, which is the a client to UcmUcsiCx, can communicate with the USB Type-C hardware over non-ACPI transport.
+With minimal amount of code, your driver, which is a client to UcmUcsiCx, can communicate with the USB Type-C hardware over non-ACPI transport.
+This topic describes the services provided by the UCSI class extension and the expected behavior of the client driver.

-**Summary**
-- Services provided by the UCSI class extension
-- Expected behavior of the client driver

 **Official specifications**
 -   [Intel BIOS Implementation of UCSI](http://go.microsoft.com/fwlink/p/?LinkId=760658)